 This project aims to develop and assess the use of biofeedback videogames to help youth cope with stress and anxiety.
 In addition it aims to identify physiological markers and patterns of emotion regulation.
 The current studies within this project focus on exploring the potential of the virtual reality biofeedback game DEEP where players use deep diaphragmatic breathing to move through a beautiful underwater world.

 Marieke van Rooij

 Many children have difficulties with fearful situations and are anxious.
 Interventions can help to teach children to cope effectively with anxiety-inducing situations.
 In our project, we rigorously tested whether an intervention in the form of a video game (MindLight) is effective in significantly reducing anxiety symptoms in children 8-12 years old.
 We did this by comparing MindLight to 1) a commercial game and 2) the gold-standard, cognitive-behavioural therapy for anxiety (Coping Cat).
-Furthermore, we aim to evaluate the reasons for why MindLight is effective (e.g., what kinds of mechanics work) and for whom (e.g., age and gender differences).
+Furthermore, we evaluated the motivational characteristics of MindLight and for whom (e.g., age and gender differences) it is effective.

 Anxiety disorders are among the most common psychopathologies in children.
 This project investigates the effects of a biofeedback virtual reality game (DEEP) on breathing and anxiety-related symptoms in anxious children and develops new algorithms to detect changes in the player’s behavior during the game.
 The aim is to enable game interventions that are personalized to each individual child.